Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

-If you continue east along the Coleridge Way you will come to Combe Sydenham Country Park where you will find 500 acres of woodland, parkland and gardens surrounding a Grade I listed 15th century manor house.
+If you continue east along the Coleridge Way you will come to Combe Sydenham Country Park.
+View Full Details>>

-|Coleridge Way||35 miles (56 km)||Travel through the Exmoor National Park and the stunning Quantock Hills AONB as you walk in the footsteps of poet Samuel Taylor Coleridge.|
+|Coleridge Way||51 miles (82 km)||Travel through the Exmoor National Park and the stunning Quantocks Hills as you walk in the footsteps of poet Samuel Taylor Coleridge.|

 You start off in the pretty village of Nether Stowey, at the foot of the Quantock Hills and head west towards Holford, passing the iron age fort of Dowsborough on the way.

 You continue through a wooded section at Alfroxton Woods and onto Stowborrow Hill with its resident deer before passing through Bicknoller and Monksilver where you enter Combe Sydenham Country Park.
 Here you will find a 15th century stately home set in a 500 acres estate which includes a Deer Park and a variety of walks.

 The route continues through the Brendon Hills climbing to the high point of Lype Hill (1,388 ft) with wonderful views over the Exmoor National Park.
 You'll pass the villages of Luxborough and Cutcombe before climbing Horner Hill and passing the delightful Dunkery and Horner Woods Nature Reserve where you can enjoy a climb to Dunkery Beacon.
 The path then descends to the pretty coastal settlements of Porlock and Porlock Weir where there's a delightful harbour and beach.
 View Full Details>>